m-jahn/genome-scale-models/README.md

 - `simulations/` -- folder with simulation results tables (`*.csv`)
 - `escher/` -- folder with map layout and model for [escher](https://escher.github.io/) visualization (`*.json`)
 - `upgrade_model.py` -- import original model and convert to most recent SBML standard.
    Add reactions and modify erroneous reactions.
-Test FBA with COBRApy.
+Test FBA with COBRApy
+- `flux_analysis.py` -- wrapper functions for FBA and FVA with COBRApy
-- `simulations.py` -- functions to run many simulations at once using COBRApy
+- `test_simulations.py` -- script to run many simulations at once using COBRApy
+- `plot_simulations.R` -- R script to plot results from FBA, FVA, or other simulations

 ### Getting started